yiisoft/yii2/docs/guide/start-gii.md

 Generating an Active Record Class <a name="generating-ar"></a>
 ---------------------------------

-To use Gii to generate an Active Record class, select the "Model Generator" and fill out the form as follows,
+To use Gii to generate an Active Record class, select the "Model Generator" (by clicking the link on the Gii index page).
+Then fill out the form as follows:

 * Table Name: `country`
 * Model Class: `Country`

 ![Model Generator](images/start-gii-model.png)

-Click on the "Preview" button.
-You will see `models/Country.php` is listed in the result.
-You may click on it to preview its content.
+Next, click on the "Preview" button.
+You will see `models/Country.php` is listed in the resulting class file to be created.
+You may click on the name of the class file to preview its content.

-Because in the last section, you have already created the same file `models/Country.php`, if you click the `diff` button next to the file name, you will see the difference between the code to be generated and the code that you have already written.
+When using Gii, if you have already created the same file and would be overwriting it, click the `diff` button next to the file name to see the differences between the code to be generated and the existing version.

 ![Model Generator Preview](images/start-gii-model-preview.png)

+When overwriting an existing file, check the box next to "overwrite" and then click  the "Generate" button.
+If creating a new file, you can just click "Generate".

+Next, you will see
-Check the checkbox next to "overwrite" and then click on the "Generate" button.
-You will see a confirmation page indicating the code has been successfully generated and your existing `models/Country.php` is overwritten with the newly generated code.
+a confirmation page indicating the code has been successfully generated.
+If you had an existing file, you'll also see a message indicating that it was overwritten with the newly generated code.

 Generating CRUD Code <a name="generating-crud"></a>
 --------------------

-To create CRUD code, select the "CRUD Generator".
-Fill out the form as follows:
+CRUD stands for Create, Read, Update, and Delete, representing the four common tasks taken with data on most Web sites.
+To create CRUD functionality using Gii, select the "CRUD Generator" (by clicking the link on the Gii index page).
+For the "country" example, fill out the resulting form as follows:

 * Model Class: `app\models\Country`
 * Search Model Class: `app\models\CountrySearch`